 - The Faculty Mentor Program provides mentoring services, training and resources for faculty, staff and students.

-- EOP Resilient Scholars Program is designed to provide access and support to former foster youth.
+- The EOP Milt and Debbie Valera Resilient Scholars Program is designed to provide access and support to former foster youth.

 - EOP Transitional Programs help students bridge the gap between high school, community college and CSUN.